awsdocs/iam-user-guide/doc_source/id_roles_create_for-idp_oidc.md

    }
    ```

    After you complete the prerequisites, you can create the role itself\.
 The following procedure describes how to create the role for web identity/OIDC federation in the AWS Management Console\.
-To create a role using the AWS CLI, Tools for Windows PowerShell, or AWS API, see the procedures at [Creating a Role for a Third\-Party Identity Provider \(Federation\)](id_roles_create_for-idp.md)\.
+To create a role using the AWS CLI or AWS API, see the procedures at [Creating a Role for a Third\-Party Identity Provider \(Federation\)](id_roles_create_for-idp.md)\.

 **To create an IAM role for web identity federation**